Dani van den Heuvel

-Tristan Danique "Dani" van den Heuvel (born 28 May 2003) is a Dutch professional footballer who plays as a goalkeeper for Belgian club Club Brugge.
+Tristan Danique "Dani" van den Heuvel (born 28 May 2003) is a Dutch professional footballer who plays as a goalkeeper for Belgian club OH Leuven.

 Club career

 Leeds United

 In 2020, van den Heuvel joined the youth academy of English Premier League side Leeds United.

 He was first included in Leeds's matchday senior squad as a backup goalkeeper in January 2023 in a FA Cup game against Accrington Stanley.

 He was released by Leeds in June 2024 at the conclusion of his contract.

 Club Brugge

 On 7 August 2024, van den Heuvel signed a two-year contract with Club Brugge in Belgium.

 Personal life

 He is eligible to represent Indonesia internationally.